top of page

 • Towel, sunscreen, water bottle, and sunglasses (personal eyewear should be secured with a strap)

-Should you wish to continue to practice your sailing skills after the course, graduates are encouraged to join our sailing community at DRYTC.
-Sailing course graduates have their fees go towards the annual sailing membership - for $75 you can become a 2023 DRYTC sailing member!
+Should you wish to continue to practice your sailing skills after the course, graduates are encouraged to join our sailing community at DRSSC.
+Sailing course graduates have their fees go towards the annual sailing membership - for $75 you can become a 2023 DRSSC sailing member!

 Once you are a member we really encourage you to put your new skills in action and join our Tuesday night race program below!